 the HALL

-The Silo's 'front-door', its suprisingly small main entry from the dijk, admits directly into the Ground-Floor's central Hall, the human focus of the building's functions and routes.
+The Silo's 'front-door', its surprisingly small main entry from the dijk, admits directly into the Ground-Floor's central Hall, the human focus of the building's functions and routes.
 Facing it across the building's 19m width is the Hall's exit to the Silo's rear quay.

 To ones left the steel-girt hall Hall narrows into the tunnel-like perspective of the semi-sunken [1] north 'Gang' - once a conveyor path between the massive transverse walls, now a 'street of apts' - a dark path to the north end: the "Iron-Tower" and an inner entry to the Kroeg.
 Facing one, at the Hall's rear, a small door opens to the water and the narrow ledge of Quay (the Silo's 'private road').
 In a tiny hallway doored against noise and dust, is the Central-Stair to the office-apts and Attics.